 This course is suitable for:

-- Economists working on CBA who would benefit from an overview of all aspects of CBA to refresh and deepen their knowledge
+- Economists working on CBA who would benefit from an introductory overview to expand their knowledge in this area to support current or future work.

 - Economists who may not actively work on CBA but wish to expand their knowledge in this area.